mainak33/MessagingChallenge/Readme.md

 $ docker build --no-cache -t mcimage .
 ```

+NOTE: After building the project the Doxygen docs for the message library may be found in ./build/docs
 ## Running an example

 If you are using Windows with MinGW: After building the source on windows with CMake, run the messagingexample executable to see example usage of the messages library classes: